Three Inbox Zero techniques that work

 Inbox Zero is a productivity strategy designed to declutter your mind by decluttering your inbox.
 It helps you regain control and avoid overwhelm.

-During my many years working as a virtual assistant, I’ve seen different approaches to Inbox Zero.
+During my many years as a virtual assistant, I’ve seen different approaches to Inbox Zero.

-I’ve used all of the techniques I’m going to mention here, either personally or when supporting a client.
+I’ve used all of the techniques I will mention here, personally or when supporting a client.

 But not every solution is a good fit for everybody.